orbcode/orbuculum/README.md

 The data flowing from the SWO pin can be encoded either using NRZ (UART) or RZ (Manchester) formats.
 The pin is a dedicated one that would be used for TDO when the debug interface is in JTAG mode.

+The data flowing from the TRACE pins is clocked using a separate TRACECLK pin.
+There can be 1-4 TRACE pins which obviously give you much higher bandwidth than the single SWO.

 Orbuculum takes this output and makes it accessible to tools on the host PC.
-At its core it takes the data from the SWO, decodes it and presents it to a set of unix fifos which can then be used as the input to other programs (e.g. cat, or something more sophisticated like gnuplot, octave or whatever).
+At its core it takes the data from the source, decodes it and presents it to a set of unix fifos which can then be used as the input to other programs (e.g. cat, or something more sophisticated like gnuplot, octave or whatever).
 Orbuculum itself doesn't care if the data originates from a RZ or NRZ port, or at what speed....that's the job of the interface.

-At the present time Orbuculum supports three devices for collecting SWO from the target;
+At the present time Orbuculum supports five devices for collecting trace from the target;

 * the Black Magic Debug Probe (BMP)
 * the SEGGER JLink
 * generic USB TTL Serial Interfaces
+* FTDI High speed serial interfaces
+* The ice40-HX8K Breakout Board for parallel trace.

 Information about using each individual interface can be found in the docs directory. gdb setup files for each device type can be found in the `Support` directory.

-Orbuculum can use, or bypass, the TPIU.
+When using SWO Orbuculum can use, or bypass, the TPIU.
 The TPIU adds (a small amount of) overhead to the datastream, but provides better synchronisation if there is corruption on the link.
 To include the TPIU in decode stack, provide the -t option on the command line.
 If you don't provide it, and the ITM decoder sees TPIU syncs in the datastream, it will complain and barf out.
 This is deliberate after I spent two days trying to find an obscure bug 'cos I'd left the `-t` option off...

+Beware that in parallel trace the TPIU is mandatory, so therefore so is the -t option.

 When in NRZ mode the SWO data rate that comes out of the chip _must_ match the rate that the debugger expects.
 On the BMP speeds of